 - You will need to obtain an N.I.E. number (Número de Identidad de Extranjeros).
 These must be applied for in person at any national police station in Spain and are required for opening a bank account, contracting goods and services (telephone, electricity etc) and dealing with the national and local tax authorities.

-- If the ‘nota simple’ states that the property is ‘Rustica or Rustico’ (this is normally for properties outside of the main towns), please contact us before proceeding further, as it may not be possible for us to obtain finance for your mortgage through our Spanish lenders.
+- If the ‘nota simple’ states that the property is ‘Rustica or Rustico’ (this is normally for properties outside of the main towns), please contact us before proceeding further, as it is not possible for us to arrange a mortgage through our Spanish lenders.
 The property must also state that it has been registered as a ‘Vivienda’, i.e. as a ‘habitable dwelling’, built over five years ago and that the local council are willing issue a “Certificado de exencion de infraccion urbanistica”

 - You should check with the estate agent and/or your lawyer that you are aware of the costs charged by legal and Government authorities for buying a Spanish property.
 The mortgage lender will also have their own legal costs for assigning the loan, the cost of which they will normally advise you when they issue the Spanish mortgage offer.
 These associated fees/taxes are typically between 10% – 13% of the properties purchase price.